 During this time

-These are tough times & we care about your health and wellbeing during this period of uncertainty and adversity.
+The past several years have presented significant challenges for many & we care about your health and wellbeing during this period of uncertainty and adversity.

 During times of heightened stress, some people turn to alcohol and drugs to try to manage their stress and anxiety.
 Research has shown that the way our brains respond to alcohol when under increased stress is different and can lead to increases in bringing behavior.
 Over time this can have serious implications for our health and wellbeing.

 If you need help we want you to know there are resources available.
 We are in this together and we will be back, stronger than ever.

 The Office of Wellbeing coordinates the Wake Forest University Alcohol and Other Drugs (AOD) misuse prevention, education, and intervention program.
 The mission of the WFU AOD program is to gain a greater understanding of the dynamics of alcohol and other drug misuse in our community, provide prevention and education programming, intervention and support services, and resources to individuals and groups, and empower students to make healthy choices.

 Prevention & education:

 - Universal, selected, and indicated prevention campaigns targeting risk behaviors and risky times/events

 - Educational materials